tyleretters/nor.the-rn.info/_pages/about.md

 title: About
 permalink: /about/
 ---
 Northern Information is the blog of polymath-artist Tyler Etters.
-Releasing music at [Intertext](https://intertext.bandcamp.com).
+Releasing music at [Intertext](https://intertext.bandcamp.com) as [STUXNET](https://stuxnet.me).
 Vice President at [Highland](https://highlandsolutions.com).
 I think about the future a lot.